 Related: 10 Must-Have Woodworking Tools for Beginners

-What Tools Do You Need to Build a DIY Cupcake Stand?
+What Tools Do You Need to Build a DIY Cupcake Holder?

-We only need a few basic tools to build this cupcake stand.
+You’ll only need a few basic tools to build your DIY cupcake stand.
 Tools like a miter saw, Kreg Jig and a drill.
 It’s handy to have an orbital sander, but this project can be made without it.
 It’s also helpful to have an assortment of bar clamps.

 You may enjoy these helpful tool tutorials: